bbauska/TUMx-DWAPNx/README.md

 available,

 such as the ones you can see listed on the left side of the slide.
-Today, we\'ll
+Today, we&apos;ll

-be using D3 and we\'ll talk a little bit about why we will be using
+be using D3 and we&apos;ll talk a little bit about why we will be using

 D3 in a minute.
-First, let\'s talk about ways in which we can visualize data in
+First, let&apos;s talk about ways in which we can visualize data in

 the browser in general.
 There are three major ways, basically.
 The most